cwgreene/chromeurllogger/README.md

 https://developer.chrome.com/webstore/publish

 ## Testing Locally
+Open chrome, and goto chrome://extensions and click on 'Load unpacked extensions...' and install select this extension's directory.

 Set the backend url in the settings page to http://localhost:8080 then Install something like http-echo-server to see the requests.